cepthomas/MidiStyleExplorer/README.md

 - Some midi files with single instruments are sloppy with channel numbers so there are a couple of options for simple remapping.
 - In the log view: C for clear, W for word wrap toggle.

+# Notes
+- Since midi files and NAudio use 1-based channel numbers, so does this application with the exception where it is used as an array index.

 # Third Party
 This application uses these FOSS components: